Students helped to create fabulous felted hat workshop at SCC

 After laying out the fibers, the students rubbed down.
 Here, you can see MJ carefully checking to see if her design had shifted.

 In this photograph, Barb is tieing off her bundle in order to roll.
-Barb was one of the students who had experience felting.
+Barb was one of the two students who had experience felting.
 In fact, she has felted many scarves and several hats.
 For a selection of her work, see her shop on Etsy.

 Experienced feltmaker, Jamie, brought lots of cool felting embellishments and tools!
 She had an electrical appliance that you immerse in a bucket of water, in order to heat it up.
 Not sure where she purchased her device, but it looked similar to this.